Mindinventory/MIStepBar/README.md

 </a>
 <p></p>

 Good news for all our users out there!
-Now there are no boundaries to your convenience, **Step bar** is an iOS library that indicates steps in an animated way.
+Now there are no boundaries to your convenience, Use this swift 5 supported library and track your food order, your purchase order or the  booked appoinment..!!!
-Swfit 5 is supported.

-Checkout this super easy stepbar integration and example.!!!
+Checkout this super easy stepped bar integration and example.!!!

 <p align="center">
   <img src="https://user-images.githubusercontent.com/42262083/195347081-177f39e7-e286-4a27-9867-c79347caeca9.gif">